dufferzafar/Soccer/README.md

 * The search bar should allow filters, like `org:metabrainz year:2014 sort:asc`
 *to show all metabrainz projects for the year 2014 in an ascending order (by project title)*

-* Apart from the search, soccer had another motive too, and that was to dig into the data and find out valuable insights like, the ratio of web dev projects to other categories, how many of the students turn into mentors.